Rotondwa20/Digital-Portfolio-/README.md

 #### Task
 The submission required me to:

-- Upload the CV in the correct file format (**PDF** or **DOCX**).
 - Ensure all sections were complete and properly formatted.
 - Submit the document on or before the stated deadline to avoid penalties.

 #### Action
 To ensure a smooth submission process, I:

-- Double-checked the document to confirm it was saved in the correct file type and formatting was preserved.
+- Double checked the document to confirm it was saved in the correct file type and formatting was preserved.
 - Reviewed every section (Education, Skills, Work Experience, Certifications, Contact Details) for accuracy and professionalism.
 - Confirmed that my contact information was current and easy to read.
 - Submitted the CV well ahead of the deadline to avoid last-minute technical issues.
 - Followed all instructions carefully, including naming conventions.

 #### Result
 Through this process, I strengthened my understanding of professional submission protocols and the importance of meeting deadlines, both essential in job applications.
-I reinforced the value of submitting high-quality, error-free work on time.
+I reinforced the value of submitting high quality, error-free work on time.

 This experience shows my ability to follow through on professional responsibilities and gives me confidence in handling future application tasks independently.